Aston Villa sign former Liverpool goalkeeper Reina on loan from AC Milan | Goal.com

 "Unfortunately, his injury has ruled him out for the rest of the season but Pepe fits our criteria not just because of his experience but also because of his leadership qualities.”

-Reina started his career with Barcelona, after his father Miguel Reina had also been a goalkeeper for them during the 1960s and 1970s.
+Reina started his career with Barcelona, with his father, Miguel Reina, having also been a goalkeeper for them during the 1960s and 1970s.

 After then spending three years at Villarreal, he was taken to Liverpool by Rafa Benitez in the summer of 2005 and spent the bulk of his career on Merseyside.